|Guide||♦||45 Triplogs||Mine 0||0 Topics|

 The hike begins at a trailhead parking area directly across the highway from the Organization Ridge Road turnoff.
-Just west of the trailhead's restroom building, a large trail sign and map mark the beginning of the Bigelow Trail.
-The Bigelow Trail begins by climbing northward into ponderosa pine forest, but soon tracks northwest along a mountainside above the Catalina Highway.
+Just west of the trailhead's restroom building, a large trail sign, and map mark the beginning of the Bigelow Trail.
+The Bigelow Trail begins by climbing northward into the ponderosa pine forest but soon tracks northwest along a mountainside above the Catalina Highway.

 At 0.2 miles (32.41178 N, 110.71472 W), the Bigelow Trail makes a sharp turn uphill to the right, leaving the route of an obvious trail that continues straight ahead.
 From this unsigned junction, the Bigelow Trail turns north to climb a shallow ravine, then continues to ramble upward across a gentle slope scarred by the 2002 Bullock Fire.

 The Bigelow Trail comes to an end upon arriving at a service road at 0.9 miles, amid the numerous communication towers of Mount Bigelow's summit.
-To reach the true summit, turn right onto the service road, and continue for 0.1 miles to the fire lookout tower.
-A few feet to the east of the fire tower you will find the USGS bench mark set into bedrock, minus the elevation (8550 feet).
+Turn right onto the service road and continue for 0.1 miles to the fire lookout tower to reach the true summit.
+A few feet to the east of the fire tower, you will find the USGS benchmark set into bedrock, minus the elevation (8550 feet).
 From the summit, there are spectacular views in almost every direction, both near and far.
 Many of southern Arizona's sky islands are visible.

-For a longer return hike, one can descend the service road, or turn onto the Kellogg or Butterfly Trails.
-Otherwise, return the way you came. - Dec 18 2008 Preston the yeti
+For a longer return hike, one can descend the service road or turn onto the Kellogg or Butterfly Trails.
+Otherwise, return the way you came.

 Check out the Official Route and Triplogs.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.